jeanm/relpron/README.md

 # RELPRON: A Relative Clause Evaluation Dataset for Compositional Distributional Semantics

-This repository contains the code used for the following paper:
+This directory contains code used for the article: Laura Rimell, Jean Maillard, Tamara Polajnar and Stephen Clark.
+2016. *RELPRON: A Relative Clause Composition Dataset for Compositional Distributional Semantics.
+Computational Linguistics*.
+Please cite as:

 ```
 @article{Rimell16,